Project Overview

 The functionality of the web app is built around user’s ability to monitor door entrances and act accordingly.
 Dark interface is chosen to improve readability and reduce eye strain to support viewing in dark environments which is the most common use case.

-Design system
+Design system and accessibility

 Recognition